-The panel may recommend that your case is reconsidered by the CCG.
+The panel may recommend that your case is reconsidered by the ICB or LHB.
 Or it may recommend you should be seen as qualifying for NHS Continuing Healthcare.

 However, the panel could also recommend that you should not be seen as qualifying.